SyedaMahamFahim/syedamaham.dev/InstallationInstructions.md

 #### 5. Setting up Sanity

-To set up Sanity for your project and get it working with demo data, please follow these steps:
+To set up Sanity for your project and get it working with demo data, there is a slightly lengthy process that needs to be followed.
+Unfortunately, Sanity does not provide the facility to create a project through their website.
+Please follow the steps below:

 #### 6. Renaming the Sanity Folder